 - Provides significantly less heat than ventless gas logs (probably won't fully heat most rooms)

-- Usually uses slightly more fuel than vent-free logs
+- Usually uses slightly more fuel than vent-free gas logs

 - Requires a chimney or other venting system